TimChinye/SAD-Complaint-Management-System/task_1_design/requirements/user_stories.md

 *   **Acceptance Criteria:**
     *   **Given** I am viewing a complaint with a "New" status,
     *   **When** I click the "Assign" button,
-    *   **Then** I can select from a list of available Support Persons within my tenant organization,
+    *   **Then** I can select from a list of available Support Persons within my tenant organisation,
     *   **And** when I confirm the assignment, the complaint's status changes to "In Progress",
     *   **And** the assigned Support Person is notified of the new assignment.